 The right solution for the modern home

 Based on the problems described above with existing solutions, the better approach to parental controls is to have them on the router itself.
 The router is the gateway to the Internet for your house and all devices using your home WiFi network must go through it.
-Parental controls on the router itself protect your whole network.
+Parental controls on the router protect your whole network.
 With our solution, traffic passing through Almond 3 is analyzed by our cloud and you are able to manage the parental controls in our Almond app.

 For those rightly concerned about their online privacy, there is no need to worry as everything you do stays encrypted.
 We are only interested in the sites you communicate with not the contents of what you say.
-Similar to the postal service, we only read the addresses of where you are sending letters, we never open or read the letters.
+Similar to the postal service, we only read the addresses of where you are sending letters; we never open or read the letters.

 The limitations of blocking

-The traditional browser based methods mentioned above blocked sites based on certain keywords.
+The traditional browser based methods mentioned above block sites based on certain keywords.
 In other words, censorship.
-While this is effective, most psychologists or online safety groups advocate understandings and engagement.
+While this is effective, most psychologists or online safety groups advocate understanding and engagement.
 Don’t be judgmental about your kid’s surfing habits, but rather create a dialogue so that they can get different perspectives on what they are viewing, put it in context with the real world, and learn how to protect themselves.

 Dialogue and understanding

-Securifi’s solution addresses the shortcomings of blocking.
-Rather than blocking sites, it classifies browsing history for each device on your network and also gives it a rating.
+Securifi’s solution addresses the shortcomings of blocking: rather than blocking sites, it classifies browsing history for each device on your network and also gives it a rating.
 For example, Amazon.com goes under “Shopping and E-commerce” while a website like Ashleymadison.com “Dating”.
 Our service can sort websites into a total of 83 categories which users can see via our mobile app.
-We understand that having 83 categories and making sense of them can be daunting; therefore, we have further categorized them into 5 movie based ratings: General, PG, PG-13, Restricted etc. View web history using the movie rating helps you make sense of your kid’s online activity in a much shorter time.
+We understand that having 83 categories and making sense of them can be daunting; therefore, we have further categorized them into 5 movie based ratings: General, PG, PG-13, Restricted etc. Viewing web history using the movie rating helps you make sense of your kid’s online activity in a much shorter time.